villez/rbcal/README.md

 The `~/.rbcal` configuration file is a simple text file that lists dates that should be highlighted in the calendar display.
-It's optional, so if you don't wish to configure custom highlight dates with it, you can safely leave it out or remove it.
+It's optional, so if you don't wish to configure custom highlight dates with it, you can safely ignore it or even remove it.

 The dates are listed each on their own row with the format `day month [year]`, meaning that the year is optional, and if it's not provided,